Prathyush2007/Arrays-and-strings-in-CPP/README.md

 56
 Minimum element: 2
 Maximum element: 56

-## 6. Code Name: Taking String as an Input and Displaying It

-### Theory:
-This program introduces character arrays and how to handle strings in C++ without using the `string` class.
-The use of `cin` restricts input to single-word strings (no spaces).
-It builds understanding of how strings are stored in memory as arrays of characters terminated by a null character `\0`.
-It's fundamental in understanding string I/O before moving to more advanced string manipulation techniques.

-### Algorithm:
+6. Code: Accepting and Displaying a String (char Array) Theory
+This example shows input and output of character arrays—C-style strings.
+Input limits to single words when using cin, demonstrating basic handling of character data, how strings are mapped to memory, and the role of the null terminator (\0) in marking string end.

+Algorithm
-1. Declare a character array.
+Define a character array.

-2. Accept string input.
-3. Display the string.
+Use input to fill the array with a string.

-### Output:
+Output the string as entered.

+Output
+text
 Enter a string: lowercase
 You entered:lowercase

-## 7. Code Name: Printing String in Reverse

-### Theory:
-This code is an excellent introduction to string traversal and manipulation.
-It manually calculates the string’s length and then uses a loop to print it in reverse.
-It reinforces array indexing, loop control structures, and the concept of null-terminated strings in C++.
-This concept is essential in recursive functions, buffer processing, and text formatting.

-### Algorithm:
+7. Code: Reverse a String Manually
+Theory
+The program traverses a string backwards, demonstrating how to calculate string length with a loop, then use indices to display the reversed string.
+This logic is fundamental for more advanced text-processing techniques including recursion and buffer manipulation.

+Algorithm
-1. Input string into a character array.
+Read a string into a character array.

-2. Determine its length.
+Compute the length manually.

-3. Print characters from the end to the start.
+Print characters starting from the last towards the first.

-### Output:
+Output
+text
 Enter a string: malicious
 Reversed string: suoicilam

-## 8. Code Name: Concatenation of String
+8. Code: Manual String Concatenation

-### Theory:
-Concatenation involves combining two strings into one.
-In this program, strings are manually concatenated by traversing character arrays — without using built-in functions.
-This helps in understanding memory layout, character placement, and the importance of the null character.
-It's fundamental for string manipulation, data formatting, and dynamic text processing.

-### Algorithm:
+Theory
+Here, two character arrays are combined one character at a time, emulating string concatenation without built-in functions.
+This process builds an understanding of character-wise operations, array bounds, and the necessity of proper null termination in C-style strings.

+Algorithm
-1. Input two strings.
+Receive two input strings.

-2. Find the end of the first string.
+Find the end position of the first string.
-3. Append the second string character by character.
-4. Display the result.

-### Output:
+Copy characters from second string to the end of the first.

+Output the resulting combined string.

+Output
+text
 Enter first string: Ninad
 Enter second string: Phatak
 Concatenated string: Ninad Phatak

-## 9. Code Name: Checking Whether the String is Palindrome or Not

-### Theory:
-A **palindrome** is a string that reads the same forwards and backwards.
-This program compares characters from both ends of the string using indexing and a loop, teaching important concepts of string symmetry and condition checking.
-Palindrome checking is a classic example in string processing and is often asked in interviews and entrance tests due to its simplicity and logic strength.

-### Algorithm:
+9. Code: Palindrome String Check
+Theory
+A palindrome checks for symmetry by comparing characters from the ends toward the center.
+This fosters skills in indexing, loop control, and logical evaluation—all relevant in text algorithms and interview tasks.

+Algorithm
-1. Input a string.
+Input a string.

-2. Determine its length.
+Determine length.

-3. Compare characters from start and end moving inward.
+Compare characters at mirrored indices, moving inward.
-4. If all match, it's a palindrome.

-### Output:
-Enter a string: globalissues
-globalissues is not a palindrome.

-Enter a string: racecar
-racecar is a palindrome.

-Edit
+Conclude palindrome status based on comparisons.

+Output
+text
 Enter a string: globalissues
 globalissues is not a palindrome.